 The agreement by Government to our proposals for an Institute of Technology provides an important component to the solution of this problem.
 The support to our colleges from the Skills Accelerator Strategic Development Fund provides another piece of the jigsaw.
-However, other developments will also be required:
+However, other developments will also be required if we are to successfully address this issue.
+We would urge: